codertim/RubyScripts/README.md

   If AES256 is not available, the script will randomly choose both encryption algorithms, but will not use the same algorithm twice.

   Example: ruby entomb.rb test.txt

+Site Light
+  Mobile phone browsers can be slow and have data limits, so use Nokogiri to filter out unimportant info

 Stopwatch